Autoencoding with a Classifier System: Background

 There has also been a long history of comparison between LCS and neural networks.
 For example, \cite{Smith:1994} compared classifiers with the hidden neurons of a single neural network. \cite{Andersen:1993} used an EA with fitness sharing to perform layer-by-layer training of a neural network.
 In their approach, each individual represents a hidden neuron and the number is allowed to vary within each layer.
 Neurons are partitioned into sets that perform similar functions and a representative from each set is chosen to form the layer.
 Layers are added after a fixed number of search generations.
 Fitness sharing encourages the formation of different feature detectors (hidden neurons) within the population.

 \cite{Bull:2002} was the first to represent LCS classifiers as neural networks: both $cl.C$ and $cl.A$ were performed within a single network rule.
-Subsequently, self-adaptive mutation was applied~\cite{Bull:2003}, as was stochastic gradient descent~\cite{OHara:2005b}.
-In the latter approach, local search was performed by adapting the weights of the least fit networks in $[A]$ towards the fittest rule in the set.
+Self-adaptive mutation~\cite{Bull:2003} and stochastic gradient descent~\cite{OHara:2005b} were subsequently applied.
+In the latter, local search was performed by adapting the weights of the least fit networks in $[A]$ towards the fittest rule in the set.

-\cite{OHara:2007} also used neural classifiers for function approximation where gradient descent was used to update the $cl.P$ weights using the target outputs---there single networks performed $cl.C$ and $cl.P$.
+\cite{OHara:2007} used neural classifiers for function approximation where gradient descent was used to update the $cl.P$ weights using the target outputs---there single networks performed $cl.C$ and $cl.P$.
 With the inclusion of an additional classifier network to predict the next state input, \cite{OHara:2005a} extended the approach for anticipatory LCS.
 More recently, \cite{Howard:2016} have explored the more biologically plausible spiking neural networks within LCS, adapting both the number of neurons and connections to perform temporal reinforcement learning.

-Neural networks have also been paired with other classifier representations within LCS.
-For example, \cite{Lanzi:2006} used hyperrectangle $cl.C$ and neural network $cl.P$ within XCSF.
-There, the EA adapted the network topology but not the weights.
-The weights were updated using the XCSF version of the delta rule~\cite{Wilson:2002} to compute the expected payoff.
+Since the $cl.C$ is an individual component of a classifier, different knowledge representations may be paired with neural networks used for $cl.P$ or $cl.A$.
+For example, \cite{Lanzi:2006} used hyperrectangle $cl.C$ and neural network $cl.P$ within XCSF where the EA adapted the network topology but not the weights.
+This separation of concerns enable different encodings, e.g., symbolic trees or graphs, to be easily interchanged depending on the problem.

+Furthermore, $cl.C$ such as hyperrectangles can be used effectively as simple gating functions.
+Whereas shared representations forming a single network rule~\cite{Bull:2002} enable the $cl.C$ to not only perform matching functionality, but also transform the inputs processed by $cl.P$.
+Cyclic graphs within XCSF have previously been used in this way to exploit the memory of processing each input, evolving gated recurrent networks~\cite{Preen:2014}.

 Recently, \cite{Kim:2019} have investigated an LCS where the EA performs feature selection using bitstring conditions and a selection of convolutional neural network actions are used.
+LCS therefore are not mutually exclusive of novel and application-specific evolutionary NAS representations and operators, but provide a general framework within which they may be incorporated to gain additional benefits from adaptive niching and problem decomposition.